Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Jacquet--Rallis relative-trace formulas

+\begin{proof} All references in this proof point to \cite{Lu}.
+The definition of $L_\gamma$ is given in \S~5.3, and its properties follow from the results of \S\S~5.1-5.2 and Remark 5.13.
+Parts \eqref{I unram} and \eqref{lu reg 3a} are part of Proposition 5.12.
+The assertion that the noramlized orbital integrals in part \eqref{lu reg 3b} are Laurent polynomials is Proposition 5.16.
+(Strictly speaking Lu considers $\chi_v^\circ$ to be trivial and $\chi=\vert \cdot \vert^s$, but his proof applies to our context as well.)
+Finally, the rationality statement on the coefficients of part \eqref{lu reg 3b} can be verified by tracing through the proof of Proposition 5.16., which uses operations that preserve the field of coefficients to reduce to the consideration of Tate integrals. \end{proof}

-\begin{remark} The work of Lu, \cite{Lu}, treats all regular orbits, and all the results of the present paper involving plus-regular orbital integrals could in principle be extended to general regular orbits as well.
+\begin{remark} In most of \cite{Lu}, all regular orbits are treated, and we expect that all the results of the present paper involving plus-regular orbital integrals could be extended to general regular orbits as well.
 Nevertheless, for our purposes in the general construction of the $p$-adic relative-trace formula, we will only need to consider plus-regular orbital integrals.
 For this reason, we will restrict our attention to plus-regular orbits, which introduces some simplifications.
 (In fact, for the applications in the proofs of our main theorems, we will not need to consider any regularized divergent orbital integrals; however we consider the more general $p$-adic relative-trace formula to be of independent interest.) \end{remark}